 - Dockworker accidents

-- Seaman injury
+- Seaman injuries

 - Shipyard accidents

-Workers in each of these accidents or industries might incur dangers in their line of work.
+Maritime workers might incur dangers in their line of work.
 When employee injuries result from negligence, they might be compensable via a lawsuit or insurance claim.

 Types of Maritime Injuries